thebetterjort/tylerharpool/_posts/learning-rust.md

 ## A Brief History

-I read through the [Rust Lang book](https://doc.rust-lang.org/book/).
-I finished the project and enjoyed the process enough to want me to learn more.
+I finished readking through the [Rust Lang book](https://doc.rust-lang.org/book/).
+It was engaging enough for me to want more.
 Later, I found a [Rust Youtube channel](https://www.youtube.com/channel/UCaYhcUwRBNscFNUKTjgPFiA) and one video where several people were discussing the internals of async/wait in Rust.
 Unless you are on the internal developer team you aren't going to find much value here.
 Going back to the [Rust website](https://rust-lang.org) you will find several different options for learning.

 ## Why Rust?